dolly-07/coderzcolumn/README.md

 * python manage.py runserver
 * Open in browser http://localhost:8000 to bring up coderzcolumn on local.

 #### Note: We have not kept Bootstrap files in code.
-It's included as links.
+It's included as links hence will be downloaded from cache of bootstrap CDN.
 So in order to see bootstrap changes you'll need internet connection.

 ### How to contribute to coderzcolumn:
 * Fork a branch from coderzcolumn master.